nicholasgcotton/Inventory-and-Page-Count-CSV/README.md

 ---
 ## Install and Run Manually
-1. Copy the batch file from [00-Inventory-and-Page-Count.bat](https://github.com/nicholasgcotton/Inventory-and-Page-Count-CSV/releases/download/v5/00-Inventory.and.Page.Count.bat) to your to your target directory files.
+1. Download the batch file from [00-Inventory-and-Page-Count.bat](https://github.com/nicholasgcotton/Inventory-and-Page-Count-CSV/releases/download/v5/00-Inventory.and.Page.Count.bat) to your to your target directory files.
 2. Run (double-click) 00-Inventory-and-Page-Count.bat
 3. Read notices/instructions as app runs.
 Check for errors when completed.
 4. Review new file 00-Inventory-and-Page-Count.csv for the results.
 5. **Cleanup** Delete 00-Inventory-and-Page-Count.bat from your target directory.

-## Install to Right-Click "Send-To" menu in Windows 10:
+## Install to Right-Click "Send-To" menu in Windows:
 ### Installation (Once)
-1. Open Explorer and navigate to the user's "SendTo" folder
-2. Paste "shell:sendto" into the URL/folder bar.
+1. Open Explorer and navigate to the user's "SendTo" folder by pasting "shell:sendto" into the URL/folder bar.
 (This should take you to C:\Users\[YOUR LOGIN NAME]\AppData\Roaming\Microsoft\Windows\SendTo
-3. Copy [00-Inventory-and-Page-Count.bat](https://github.com/nicholasgcotton/Inventory-and-Page-Count-CSV/releases/download/v5/00-Inventory.and.Page.Count.bat) into the SendTo folder.
+2. Download [00-Inventory-and-Page-Count.bat](https://github.com/nicholasgcotton/Inventory-and-Page-Count-CSV/releases/download/v5/00-Inventory.and.Page.Count.bat) into the SendTo folder.
 ### Run from Shell->SendTo
-5. Right click on any PDF and select SendTo->00-PDFPageCount-v4.bat.
+3. Right click on any PDF and select SendTo->00-PDFPageCount-v4.bat.
-6. Read notices/instructions as app runs.
+4. Read notices/instructions as app runs.
 Check for errors when completed.
-4. Review  file 00-Inventory-and-Page-Count.csv for the results.
+5. Review  file 00-Inventory-and-Page-Count.csv for the results.
 ---

 ## Sources